Ella Purnell

-Ella Summer Reed Purnell (born 17 September 1996) is an English actress.
-She began her career as a child actress in West End theatre and films such as Never Let Me Go (2010), Intruders (2011) and Maleficent (2014).
+Ella Summer Reed Purnell (born 17 September 1996) is a British actress.
+She began her career as a child actress in West End theatre and films, including Never Let Me Go (2010), Intruders (2011) and Maleficent (2014).
 Her other films include Miss Peregrine's Home for Peculiar Children (2016), Churchill (2017) and Army of the Dead (2021).

-On television, Purnell has starred in series such as Ordeal by Innocence (2018), Belgravia (2020), Yellowjackets (2021–present), Fallout (2024–present) and Sweetpea (2024–present).
-She has also voiced Jinx in Arcane (2021–2024) and Gwyndala in Star Trek: Prodigy (2021–2024).
+On television, Purnell starred in the series Ordeal by Innocence (2018) and Belgravia (2020).
+She is known for her work in the critically acclaimed series, Yellowjackets (2021–present), Fallout (2024–present) and Sweetpea (2024–present).
+She voiced Jinx in Arcane (2021–2024) and Gwyndala in Star Trek: Prodigy (2021–2024).

 Early life

-Ella Summer Purnell was born in the Whitechapel area of London on 17 September 1996, and grew up in the city's Bethnal Green area.
-She attended Bethnal Green Montessori, Forest School, the City of London School for Girls and the Young Actors Theatre Islington.
-She also attended weekly drama classes at the Sylvia Young Theatre School, and was represented by their in-house talent agency.
+Purnell was born in the Whitechapel area of London on 17 September 1996, and grew up in the city's Bethnal Green area.
+She has three younger half-brothers from her mother's second marriage.
+Purnell attended Bethnal Green Montessori, Forest School, the City of London School for Girls and the Young Actors Theatre Islington.
+She attended weekly drama classes at the Sylvia Young Theatre School.

-At the age of 18, Purnell intended to put a pause on her acting career, and earn a place at university with the intention of becoming a children's writer or teacher.
-She decided to travel the world for a year to "find herself" but returned to acting when she was offered a role in Tim Burton's Miss Peregrine's Home for Peculiar Children (2016), which she accepted as it had been her dream to work with Burton.
-She described her decision to defer university as "bittersweet at first because it felt like a lost opportunity of a different path in life" but was glad she chose acting.
+At age 18, Purnell intended to pause her acting career and earn a place at university, intending to become a children's writer or teacher.
+She decided to travel the world for a year to "find herself" but returned to acting when offered a role in Tim Burton's Miss Peregrine's Home for Peculiar Children (2016), which she accepted as it had been her dream to work with Burton.
+She described her decision to defer university as "bittersweet at first because it felt like a lost opportunity of a different path in life" but was glad to have chosen acting.

 Career

-At age 13, Purnell was cast in a 2009 production of Oliver! at London's Theatre Royal, Drury Lane.
+At age 8, Purnell starred in a Croatian commercial for Toffifee.
+At 13, she was cast in a 2009 production of Oliver! at London's Theatre Royal, Drury Lane.
 Towards the end of her time in the show, she was cast as the younger version of Keira Knightley's character in Mark Romanek's film Never Let Me Go (2010).
 She was then cast as Kayleigh in Gustavo Ron's film Ways to Live Forever (2010) and as Mia in Juan Carlos Fresnadillo's film Intruders (2011).
 She was named by Screen International as one of its 10 UK Stars of Tomorrow in 2010.
 She later appeared in the BBC HD short film Candy (2011).